TradeMe/tractor/packages/tractor-plugin-page-objects/docs/page objects.md

 If you find yourself writing overly complex CSS selectors, have a look at your component structure.
 Complex selectors usually mean poor composition.

 It is often suggested to use `data-*` attributes to help with creating selectors, and this is a valid option.
-However, note that you will have to choose between shipping that code to production, or strip it out and then have difference code in test and production.
+However, note that you will have to choose between shipping that code to production, or stripping it out for production and having difference code in test and production.
 Good composition can often avoid the need for specific helper attributes.

 **Use groups when you have repeated components.**